eduarbo/vscode-relative-file-navigator/README.md

 ## Features

-- Quickly browse and open files in the same directory as the currently open file
+- Quickly browse and open files in the same directory as the currently open file, it's perfect for navigating between related files in component-based projects
-- Simple and intuitive interface
-- Perfect for navigating between related files in component-based projects
+- `Back` button for navigaing to previously opened folders

 ### Available Commands